petershin/liferay-learn/docs/dxp/latest/en/site-building/creating-pages/page-fragments-and-widgets/using-fragments/managing-fragments.md

     To export multiple sets, click *Actions* (![Actions](../../../../images/icon-actions.png)) for the fragment set you want to export and select *Export*.
 Then, check the sets you want to export and click *Export*.
 Each set is downloaded as a separate `.zip` file.

 !!! important
-    To export fragments in Liferay PaaS, you must be using the appropriate [JVM settings](../../../../installation-and-upgrades/setting-up-liferay/tuning-your-jvm.md#jvm-options-for-liferay-paas).
+    To export fragments in Liferay PaaS, use the appropriate [JVM settings](../../../../installation-and-upgrades/setting-up-liferay/tuning-your-jvm.md#jvm-options-for-liferay-paas).

 ## Managing Individual Page Fragments